1P650/Ciphers/README.md

 # Ciphers

 Just implementation of different ciphers/hash functions/others.
+Fully on Java.

 #### WARNING: Some of them might be not correctly implemented.